Distribution: Widely distributed on both sides of the Cascades crest in Washington; Alaska to Oregon, east to Alberta, Montana and Wyoming.

-Habitat: Marshes and wet areas, low to moderate elevations in the mountains.
+Habitat: Marshes, ditches, and wet low places, from low to middle elevations in the mountains.

 Conservation Status: Not of concern